 Yes, however we are only able to issue payment of the award to a single individual.
 It will be up to that individual and the members of their group, as well as their faculty mentor, to decide how that monetary award will be used or dispersed.

 How do we find a NASA collaborator/mentor?

-NASA collaborators/mentors are not required but highly encouraged when you are applying for an MSGC Research Experience or MSGC Graduate Fellowship.
-You can ask your UMaine Faculty Mentor and/or you can use the link below to find someone in your field of research below.
+NASA collaborators/mentors are not required but highly encouraged when you are applying for an undergraduate MSGC Research Experience.
+And are required for a MSGC Graduate Fellowship.
+You can ask your UMaine Faculty Mentor and/or you can use the link below to find someone in your field of research from a listed NASA center.